WisconsinAIVision/ViP-LLaVA/docs/Finetune_Custom_Data.md

 ## Dataset Format

 Convert your data to a JSON file of a List of all samples.
-Sample metadata should contain `id` (a unique identifier), `image` (the path to the image), and `conversations` (the conversation data between human and AI).
+Sample metadata should contain `id` (a unique identifier), `image` (the path to the image), `conversations` (the conversation data between human and AI), `bboxes` (a list of bounding boxes), and optionally `segmentations` (a list of segmentation masks).
 Note that the image can be annotaed with arbitrary visual prompts.
+Also try using different visual prompts.

 A sample JSON for finetuning ViP-LLaVA for generating tag-style captions for Stable Diffusion: